printers-for-people/catboat/docs/Bed_Level.md

 **Use an automated tool to determine precise Z heights!**

-Klipper has several helper scripts available (eg, MANUAL_PROBE, Z_ENDSTOP_CALIBRATE, PROBE_CALIBRATE, DELTA_CALIBRATE).
+Kalico has several helper scripts available (eg, MANUAL_PROBE, Z_ENDSTOP_CALIBRATE, PROBE_CALIBRATE, DELTA_CALIBRATE).
 See the
 documents
 [described above](#choose-the-appropriate-calibration-mechanism) to